-With the Mongoose adapter for Graffiti, you can use your existing Mongoose schema for developing a GraphQL application.
+With the Mongoose adapter for Graffiti, you can use your existing Mongoose schema for developing a GraphQLGraphQL is a server-side runtime that can execute queries using a type system.
+It's a query language used for APIs, created from any existing code by defining types and fields. application.
 If you need an introduction to GraphQL, our previous post helps you to get started with GraphQL.

 We are going to cover the following topics:

 Introduction to Graffiti

 At RisingStack, we usually don’t write boilerplate code.
 GraphQL is great, but manually specifying the schema can be painful.
 That’s the reason we created Graffiti.

 Graffiti consists of two main components.
 You can use graffiti to add a GraphQL endpoint to your web server.
 Either you can use a schema generated by an adapter, or you can pass in your own.
 An adapter like graffiti-mongoose can generate the GraphQL schema from your database specific schema description.

 The Mongoose adapter for Graffiti